DaemonOverlord/Fluid/README.md

 con.AddServerEventHandler<BlockEvent>(OnBlock);

-//Same tip can be used as metioned in the above example to create the method quicker. private static void OnBlock(BlockEvent eventMessage)
+//Same tip can be used as metioned in the above example to create the method quicker. private static void OnBlock(ConnectionBase c, BlockEvent eventMessage) {
-{
     //Your block handling code
 }